Leader: A Edwards

 Physical Education in Key Stage 4

 At Key Stage 4 all students will have two P.E. lessons over a two-week timetable.
-Students will participate in blocks of activities with each block running for approximately half a term.
+Students will participate in blocks of activities with each block running for approximately 6 weeks.
 Students will cover a variety of activities including:

 For some that may be to be improving their physical fitness/performance and experience new sports.
 For others' that may be the chance to gain a vocational qualification or an academic qualification both of which may lead to further educational studies.

 Possible pathways include; GCSE PE (AQA full course) BTEC First Award in Sport